-You'll need a hoof rasp (Heller Black Master) with handle (Equithotics); a hoof knife (DS loop knife) or Bonsai concave cutter, and gloves.
-Next a "Hoof Jack" stand is almost indispensable, but not needed right away.
-Optional: Farrier apron, nippers (if you need these you are not trimming enough!), stool and angle grinder.
-I trim almost exclusively with the angle grinder now, but there are those horses that have some aversion to power tools, so I always have my hand tools available.
+You'll need a hoof knife (having both a right-handed and left-handed knife is a good idea), a hoof rasp and gloves.
+Optional: nippers, hoof jack, apron, stool and angle grinder.
+I trim almost exclusively with the angle grinder now , but there are those horses that have some aversion to power tools, so I always have my hand tools available.
 Please see the "resources" page in this packet for websites that sell this equipment.
 5. Attend a Clinic or Lecture: